djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-01-linear_algebra_01.md

 def mat_hmul(*a: matrix) -> matrix:
-    """
-    returns hadamard product of matrix
+    """returns hadamard product of matrix"""
-    """

     res: matrix = [[reduce(lambda n, m: n * m, v) for v in zip(*i)] for i in zip(*a)] return res

 def mat_hdiv(a: matrix, b: matrix) -> matrix:
-    """
-    returns hadamard division of matrix
+    """returns hadamard division of matrix"""
-    """

     res: matrix = [[v / u for v, u in zip(*i)] for i in zip(a, b)] return res